 Cuisine au beurre ou à l'huile?
 France is divided between the northern part of the country where cooking with butter prevails and the southern one which is still influenced by the Greek and Roman introduction of olive trees.
 Olive oil was perhaps the most widely traded commodity of the Roman Empire, mainly because of its use for lighting.
 You may wish to see a fine mosaic showing farming activities in an olive grove at Caesarea Mauretaniae, today's Cherchell in Algeria.

-(above) Musée Rolin at Autun: sarcophagus from Arles depicting the Killing of the Calydonian Boar by Meleager; (below) sarcophagus found in 1974 on the road to Saintes-Maries-de-la-Mer showing hunting with the use of nets; basically the same scene can be seen on a Roman sarcophagus
+(above) Musée Rolin at Autun: sarcophagus from Arles depicting the Killing of the Calydonian Boar by Meleager; (below) sarcophagus found in 1974 on the road to Saintes-Maries-de-la-Mer showing hunting with the use of nets; basically the same scene can be seen on a sarcophagus in Rome

 Sarcophagi with hunting scenes were very popular throughot the Roman Empire; initially they depicted scenes linked to mithologycal events, e.g. the Death of Adonis or the Killing of the Calydonian Boar.
 In the IVth century AD these scenes became more realistic: the hunters were no longer portrayed without clothes and the technique for killing or capturing the animals was less heroic and more effective as it involved the use of nets.
 A mosaic at Ippona in Algeria shows how wild animals were captured alive for the venationes in the amphitheatres.